Reboot CSS

 Pointers on buttons

-.
+Reboot includes an enhancement for role="button" to change the default cursor to pointer.
 Add this attribute to elements to help indicate elements are interactive.
-This role isn’t necessary for <button>
+This role isn’t necessary for <button> elements, which get their own cursor change.

 Misc elements